aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 where:

-* `LOCATION` is the S3 location of the query file.
+* `S3_LOCATION` is the S3 location of the query file.
 For example, for the bucket we described earlier, the location would be `S3://[ACCOUNT_ID]-us-east-1-satcompbucket/test.cnf`.
 * `NUM_WORKERS` is the number of worker nodes to allocate for this problem.
 Again, we recommend that you start with `NUM_WORKERS` as `1` when beginning.
 For parallel solvers, you should set `NUM_WORKERS` to `0`.

+[BK: For the below (optional) arguments, nothing is documented above.
+Need to add more info on how to pass these arguments to the script.]
 * `TIMEOUT` is an optional parameter that sets the timeout in seconds for the solver.
 Defaults to 60s.
 * `NAME` is an optional parameter providing a name for the solver (in case you want to host multiple solvers within one container.
 Defaults to the empty string)
 * `FORMAT` is an optional parameter providing the problem format.
 Defaults to the empty string.